 That looks like a fun and huge plan for 2018!

-Love the illustration of a girl dreaming, makes me feel like this goals page will be filled out with somer absolutely out of this world ideas.
+Love the illustration of a girl dreaming, makes me feel like this goals page will be filled out with some absolutely out-of-this-world ideas.

-I also really like the positive yellow color of the spread and how well it plays on contyrast with the black of the doodle.
+I also really like the positive yellow color of the spread and how well it plays on contrast with the black of the doodle.

 Cute little monthly goals spread and I’m really loving how it’s all organized and divided by categories.

 I especially find it so creative to set family goals with this little drawing of a plant.

 Every goal with a little action plan – this is the way to success with your goals!

 I also really love that there is a little section for tips.
 It’s not something I’ve ever seen on other goals pages, but I think it’s very useful.

 The idea of dividing goals into months is very clever – it’s like when setting your yearly goals you already build a plan for what will be your priority each month.

 The important thing here is to leave yourself some space.
 We all know life happens, and sometimes plans change, so if your year didn’t follow your plan exactly – that’s ok.